julieelarson/Droughtnet_2018-20/README.md

 **(6) GreennessCurveMetrics_2020.csv**
 - This file contains forage greenness variables used in analysis (day of peak greenness, growing season length).
 - Each row represents observations per sampled plot in 2020.

+**More information about the variables in each data file can be found in README_Metadata.csv**